Compare Home Equity Line of Credit (HELOC) Rates in October 2024

 2. Borrow less of your home’s value.
 A lower loan-to-value (LTV) ratio often comes with lower HELOC rates — in other words, only borrow what you need, especially if you plan to sell your home soon.
 The more equity you use with a HELOC, the less you’ll get to cash out when you sell.

 3. Shop around.
 Look at HELOC rates from at least three to five lenders, and don’t forget lenders you already bank with.
 Comparison shopping can save you thousands of dollars over the long haul, according to LendingTree data.
-If you don’t know where to begin, check out our lender list below.
+If you don’t know where to begin, check out our lender list above.

 How to compare HELOC rates